 Listen to this Article

 It’s time to rethink your customer acquisition strategy.
 You know, in hindsight, which of your financial marketing tactics succeeded and which ones tanked this year?
 And now’s your chance to tweak your growth plan to achieve a greater return on your marketing dollars next year.
-So, whether you have used financial seminars in the past to grow your client base, or are thinking about hosting seminars for the first time, here are some tips to help you maximize their value.
+So, whether you have used financial seminars in the past to grow your client base, or are thinking about hosting a financial seminar for the first time, here are some tips to help you maximize their value.
 Let’s go!

 There’s strength in numbers

 The more, the merrier, right?
 Here’s a tip – you won’t be as successful in hosting a “one-off” financial seminar as you would be scheduling three or more at a time.
 By developing a longer-term financial seminar strategy, you’ll create more momentum by getting in front of more prospects consistently.
 This will open up additional opportunities for you to engage with people in an environment where they’re comfortable.

 Request client testimonials

 Every longtime financial professional has happy clients.
 Reach out to them!
 Some of them should be willing and able to promote your services if you ask.
 We all know people believe their peers over advertising.
 In fact, 90% of consumers read reviews before visiting or doing business with a company.
 And having loyal clients give testimonials at your financial seminars and in your financial marketing will make a positive impression on attendees and turn more of them into appointments.

 Timing is everything